-What happens after I agree to foster a dog(s)?
+- What happens after I agree to foster a cat(s)?

 After replying to a foster shoutout and committing to foster an animal, you will schedule a time to pick up that foster animal.
 For neonates that need overnight care, the scheduled pick-up time will need to be the same day prior to when the ARL closes that day.
-For nursing mothers, weaned puppies, and adult dogs the foster department may consider scheduling a pick-up time for the next day.
+For nursing mothers, weaned kittens, and adult cats the foster department may consider scheduling a pick-up time for the next day.
 Care instructions, special equipment, special food, and medications will be supplied at the time of pick up.